All social media edition! Sort of a part 2 of my Thoughts on Social Media, which you might want to read before you read this.

 3. A lot of people will tell you that they don’t particularly like social media, but it’s a great way to keep track of friends and family they don’t get to see anymore.
 While I think this is probably true, especially with Facebook, I wonder if people realize that there are actually ways you can stay in touch with those people online (and off), and there always has been.
 You can send people e-mails, chat with them via AIM or another messaging service, call them on the phone or write a letter.
-If you want to see pictures of their kids or their vacation there have always been sites and blogs for that.
+If you want to see pictures of their kids or their vacation there have always been sites and blogs for that (or e-mail!).
 Sure, if you wanted to know where they stood on the latest controversial political issue or wanted to know what they were having for dinner or wanted to hear that wacky joke that’s going around, you’d have to specifically request it.
 And unfortunately when we had these conversations all of our friends weren’t instantly notified of what we were talking about (or eating).
 But somehow – somehow – we all got by before Facebook and Twitter.

 I’d love to see more people mark their own territory online.
 Why give your entire digital life to a social media company?